Interactive Brokers Review 2026: The Pro Broker's Moat

 Open an IBKR account if you are:

 - An active trader who wants sub-penny per-share costs and SmartRouting execution.
-The tiered Pro pricing rewards volume, and the execution quality is measurably better than PFOF brokers.
+The tiered Pro pricing rewards volume, and execution quality is measurably better than PFOF brokers.

 Look elsewhere if you are: